Table of Contents

 Ear infection: Put 4 drops in ear.

 Gum problems: Wash Eclipta alba plant to remove soil and dirt.
-Chew the leaves for few minutes and then wash with warm water.
+Chew the leaves for a few minutes and then wash with warm water.

 Migraine: Grind leaves and extract juice and put 4 drops in each nostril.
 This gives relief from migraine and head ache due to any reason.

-Jaundice, Cirrhosis: Drink 10 ml leaves juice 2-3 times a day for few days.
+Jaundice, Cirrhosis: Drink 10 ml leaves juice 2-3 times a day for a few days.
 It also help to purify blood and removes toxins.

 Hair problems: Eclipta alba is a useful herb for treating hair problems.

 Stomach ache: Grind leaves and make paste and apply externally on belly or drink juice of its leaves.